JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/script.md

  - Texture
    - Through each test the object may be coloured in a different way.
      - diffuse lighting
-     - normal representation
-     - texture mapped letters
+     - RGBW with diffuse lighting
+     - RGBW with pattern
+     - Blue/Red +/-normal direction with pattern

  - Measurements
    - You will be measured on your speed and your accuracy but take your time.